 Hey there Sea Changers!
 I hope you are all well on this fine day.
-Today I wanted to take the time to discuss with you some Blog Post Ideas for those of you just starting out in this journey we call affiliate marketing – or to be honest – even some of you who may have been at it for a while and maybe getting a bit stale.
+Today I wanted to take the time to discuss with you some Blog Post Ideas for those of you just starting out in this journey we call affiliate marketing – or to be honest – even some of you who may have been at it for a while and maybe getting a bit stale or even feeling that the whole blogging game has become saturated.
 Why is this important?
 Well as you may or may not be aware, it is our post content that controls everything else that we do when we build our affiliate, or online marketing websites (or drop shipping, e-commerce, white labelling, MLM or any other ‘sales’ based site for that matter).

 And yes, the whole process can be a little intimidating – especially as we know that there are no shortcuts – rather one that takes time, dedication and patience.
 And throughout the whole journey, we are constantly bombarded with terms such as: